aruizdealarcon/ipetikzmod/README.md

 This project is a fork of Joseph Rabinoff's <a href="https://github.com/QBobWatson/ipe2tikz">ipe2tikz</a>.

-Some advantages on using IPE with this plugin are the following:
+Some advantages on using IPE together with this plug-in are the following:

 **There is no need to calculate coordinates, distances nor angles in TikZ.**